Candice Bergen: Films

 In 1982, Bergen appeared in the Oscar-winning film Gandhi in which she portrayed documentary photographer Margaret Bourke-White.
 Bergen was nominated for a BAFTA Award for Best Actress in a Supporting Role.

 Television and other work

 Beginning in the 1970s, Bergen became a frequent guest host of Saturday Night Live.
 She was the first woman to host the show, and the first host to do a second show.
-She was also the first woman to join the Five-Timers Club, when she hosted for the fifth time in 1990.
-Bergen also guest-starred on The Muppet Show in its first year.
+She was also the first woman to join the Five-Timers Club when she hosted for the fifth time in 1990.
+In recent years, Bergen has made various cameos on SNL, often to help welcome new members into the Five-Timers Club, such as Jonah Hill in 2018, John Mulaney in 2022, and Emma Stone in 2023.
+Bergen also guest-starred on The Muppet Show in its first season, while her father Edgar would guest-star the following season.

-In 1984 she joined the Broadway cast of Hurlyburly.
+In 1984, Bergen joined the Broadway cast of Hurlyburly.